richarda23/edfest-mcp/README.md

 # edfringe-mcp

-An MCP server to query the Edinburgh Festivals API for information about events and venues for all the Edinburgh festivals, inluding historical data
+An MCP server to query the Edinburgh Festivals API for information about events and venues for all the Edinburgh festivals, inluding historical data.

+Note that access to  Fringe event data for 2025 is not yet supported; this requires approval.

 ## Tools